weaviate/weaviate-examples/vegetable-classification/Readme.md

    c. uuid
    d. flask
    e. urllib
-4. To add data to weaviate, run the veg_add.py file.
-This will add images from the folders that you mentioned in that file.
+4. To add data to weaviate, run the veg_add.py file after downloading the dataset mentioned below.
+This will
+   add images to weaviate from folders mentioned in that file.
 You can add your own images too or use the dataset of your choice by just making a few small changes in    the veg_add.py file.
 I have used a kaggle dataset (https://www.kaggle.com/datasets/misrakahmed/vegetable-image-dataset) to make this example.
+I have also deleted      all the folders from the actual train folder of the dataset to make this example easier to download.
+Please make sure to download the dataset, add required folders    from the train folder of that dataset to the train folder of this example.

 **NOTE: Please make sure to change the image paths and uploads folder paths in veg_add.py file and upload.py file so as to avoid file not found errors.**